anvis/GenAI/GenAI/Notes/02-Tokenization.md

 Tokenization is a fundamental process in Large Language Models (LLMs), where text is broken down into smaller units called tokens.
 These tokens are then used as input for the model, allowing it to process and generate text efficiently.

+Natural language problems use textual data, which cannot be immediately understood by a machine.
+For computers to process language, they first need to convert the text into a numerical form.
+This process is carried out in two main stages by a model called the tokenizer.

+Step 1: Divide the Input Text into Tokens
+Step 2: Assign an ID to Each Token

+The tokenizer first takes the text and divides it into smaller pieces, be that words, parts of words, or individual characters.
+These smaller pieces of text are called tokens.

+Once the tokenizer has divided the text into tokens, each token can be assigned an integer number called a token ID.

+An example of this might be the word cat being assigned the value 15, and so every cat token in the input text is represented by the number 15.
+The process of replacing the textual tokens with a number representation is called encoding.
+Similarly, the process of converting encoded tokens back into text is called decoding.

+It turns out that using a single number to represent a token has its drawbacks, and so these encodings are processed further to create word embeddings

 **1. What Is a Token?**

 A **token** is the smallest unit of text that a model can understand and process.
 Depending on the tokenization method, a token can be: